ocoda/event-sourcing/README.md

 ```
 npm install @ocoda/event-sourcing
 ```
-This library currently provides wrappers for storing events and snapshots for MongoDB and Elasticsearch.
+This library currently provides wrappers for storing events and snapshots for MongoDB.
 To make use of database wrappers, you will need to install their respective libraries:
 ```
-npm install @elastic/elasticsearch # For using ElasticSearch
 npm install mongodb # For using MongoDB
 ```
 For testing purposes no database wrapper is required, this library ships with a fully functional in-memory store.